wonsong82/yg_web/README.md

 yg/web> git reset --hard
 this resets and brings sources over written by previous unzip to up-to-date

+to setup local db user :
+>create user yguser@'%' identified by '1gobaesong';

+>grant all privileges on ygdb.* to 'yguser'@'*' identified by '1gobaesong';

+>flush privileges;

 below is the initial wp-config.php content.  copy and create it in the web folder /* -------------------------------------------------- */
 <?php